- US Online Poker

 “YouTube mastheads are closer to traditional TV buys.
 While you could hold them accountable for direct sales, their true ROI will be in brand awareness and high impact blitzing of markets.”

 Brand awareness is exactly what it sounds like–making consumers aware of a brand.
+That can be hard in the social media space where users are already bombarded with the brands of endless play money casinos like Gambino Slots.

 Online gambling companies spend hundreds of millions of dollars a year on TV for that purpose alone.
 Those expenditures often eclipse the rest of their ad spend.
 That’s because in this nascent online gambling market, operators are simply trying to acquire customers.
 That’s what they’re seeking as their ROI, or return on investment.